farisalrubaish/policy-analysis-registry/reports/08-faris-proposition-21.md

 **URL of report:**

 #### Main Benefits
-- One sentence for each benefit that is assessed.
-Indicate main quantiative estimate at the end.
-Clearly indicate quantity and units  (eg. "increase in income in 10%")

 #### Main Costs
-- One sentence for each cost that is assessed.
-Indicate main quantiative estimate at the end.
-Clearly indicate quantity and units (eg. "increase in unemployment in 500 thousand people").

 #### Follow Up
 There are policy reports done by Stanford and Berkeley that are mentioned by the opposing group many times but were not online, I reached out to them in order to get it.
+No Follow Ups.

 <!-- Later